vectorgrp/xcp-lite/README.md

 In C or C++ software, A2L data objects are usually created with global or static variables, which means they have a constant memory address.
 XCPlite for C++ introduced an additional code instrumentation concept to measure and calibrate instances of classes located on heap.
 It is still using direct memory access, but A2L addresses are relative and the lifetime of measurement variables is associated to events.

 An implementation of XCP in Rust, with direct memory access, will get into conflict with the memory and concurrency safety concepts of Rust.
-In Rust, mutating static variables by using pointers is considered Unsafe code, which might create undefined behaviour in parallel access.
+In Rust, mutating static variables by using pointers is considered Unsafe code, which might create undefined behavior in parallel access.
 Thread safety when accessing any data will be strictly enforced.

 xcp-lite (https://github.com/vectorgrp/xcp-lite) is an implementation of XCP for Rust.
 It provides a user friendly concept to wrap structs with calibration parameters in a convenient and thread safe type, to make calibration parameters accessible and safely interior mutable by the XCP client tool.
 To achieve this, the generation of the A2L description is part of the solution.
 In XCPlite this was an option.